 (2) possesses a deadly weapon while in a correctional facility or civil commitment facility.

-You can be charged with Prohibited Substances and Items in Correctional Facility if the state’s attorneys believe that each of the elements of 38.11 as described in the section above have been met.
+You can be charged with Prohibited Substances and Items in Correctional Facility in Texas if the state’s attorneys believe that each of the elements of 38.11 as described in the section above have been met.

 A conviction for Prohibited Substances and Items in Correctional Facilityis punished as a felony of the third degree,[2] with a maximum possible fine under Texas state law of up to $10,000 and jail time of up to ten years.